-“The traditional mass marketing is a single giant bias.”
+“Traditional mass marketing is one giant bias.”
 Michael Stuber

 Further Reading